4 Statistical methods for replication assessment

 ci.ub

-Let’s compute the proportions of replication studies are statistically significant:
+Then, we compute the proportions of replication studies that are statistically significant:

 mean(reps$pval <= 0.05)